-Based on the reviews, reports and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board approved, that the Company's audited consolidated financial statements for the year ended December 31, 2015 and management's assessment of the effectiveness of the Endo International plc's internal control over financial reporting be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015, for filing with the SEC.
-The Audit Committee has selected, and the Board of Directors has approved, subject to shareholder approval, the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for the year ending December 31, 2016.
+Based on the reviews, reports and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board approved, that the Company's audited consolidated financial statements for the year ended December 31, 2016 and management's assessment of the effectiveness of Endo International plc's internal control over financial reporting be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016, for filing with the SEC.
+The Audit Committee has selected, and the Board of Directors has approved, subject to shareholder approval, the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017.